Skip to content

 Guest-facing systems.
 Your booking engine, check-in kiosk, and guest communication tools all collect sensitive data.
 Each one needs to meet the same security standards as your core systems.

 GDPR-specific capabilities.
 If you serve European guests, your PMS and guest data platforms need to support data export (for access requests) and data anonymization or deletion (for erasure requests).
 These aren’t optional features; they’re legal requirements.
-Platforms like Guestivo include built-in GDPR data export and anonymization workflows, but you should verify this capability with any vendor before signing.
+EU-based platforms like Guestivo (built under Polish data-protection regulation) handle the underlying data flows in line with these requirements; verify the specific export and erasure workflow with any vendor before signing.

 What to Do If You’re Breached